LPLK10382U Advanced Plant Ecophysiology

 - Plant ecophysiology and stress responses

-- The impacts of climate on photosynthesis and respiration
+- The impacts of climate change on photosynthesis and respiration

 - The role of plant nutrients in adaptation to environmental stress